ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 Properly scoped and configured firewall rules ensure a successful deployment.
 These firewalls are the NSX Distributed Firewall and any firewalls between the {{site.data.keyword.cloud_notm}} and on-premises environment.

-For more information about the ports used by Horizon 7, see [Network ports in VMware Horizon 7](https://techzone.vmware.com/resource/network-ports-vmware-horizon-7){:external}.
+For more information about the ports used by Horizon 7, see [Network ports in VMware Horizon 7](https://techzone.vmware.com/resource/network-ports-vmware-horizon-7){: external}.

 ## Preparing Active Directory for Hybrid Cloud deployment
 {: #horizon-deploy-config-prep-ad}